Care Homes for Dementia in Norfolk, VA

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
-The price of memory care in Norfolk ranges from $4,110 to $5,380 a month.
+The price of memory care in Norfolk ranges from $ to $ per month, with an average cost of $.

 Facts about Norfolk

 The official website for the city of Norfolk is http://www.norfolk.gov/.

 Norfolk is represented by Mayor Paul D. Fraim.